joyfuluj/UBC-Forum/Implementation.md

     Styling is insanely cool and awesome, I mean look at the mobile site.
 Clearly the best

 ## Responsive layout for mobile
-    Our site is completely compatible with mobile. having its own dedicated sit design
+    Our site is completely compatible with mobile. having its own dedicated site design but the responsiveness doesnt stop there.
+The site can easily be resized to fit any screen size or browser size without a hitch

 ## Tracking comment history from a user’s perspective
     Users can view any of their posts/comments from their profile page